- News & Events Menu

 2.6.
-The term “college premises”, "college property", and "campus" includes all land, buildings, facilities, or other property in the possession of or owned, used, or controlled by the College or the College’s affiliated auxiliary operations.
+The term “college premises” , “college property” and “campus” include all land, buildings, facilities, or other property in the possession of or owned, used, or controlled by the College or the College’s affiliated auxiliary operations.

 2.7.
-The term “judicial body” applies to the Judicial Board of Review, Administrative Hearing, Hearing Officer, or any person or persons authorized by the Vice President for Students to determine whether a student has violated the Code and to recommend and administer sanctions when necessary.
+The term “judicial body” applies to the Judicial Board of Review, Administrative Hearing, Convener, or any person or persons authorized by the Dean of Students to determine whether a student has violated the code and to recommend sanctions when necessary.

 2.8.
 The term “judicial advisor” refers to any individual assigned to advise a judicial body and/or student.

 2.9.
 The term “complainant” refers to any persons or person who has filed disciplinary charges against a student.
-If the College is the complainant, then the Vice President for Students or designee will appoint a person to represent the College.
+If the College is the complainant, then the Dean of Students or designee will appoint a person to represent the College.

 2.10.
 The term “accused student” refers to any student who has pending disciplinary charges filed against him/her.

 2.11.
 The term “college-sponsored activity” refers to any activity on or off campus which is initiated, aided, authorized or supervised by the College or its affiliate organizations.

 2.12.
-The term “preponderance of evidence” refers to a standard used in civil trials as a criterion for determining the weight of evidence, in particular what evidence is more credible and convincing and more reasonable and probable.
+The term “preponderance of evidence” refers to a standard used in civil trials as a criterion for determining the weight of the evidence, in particular what evidence is more credible and convincing and more reasonable and probable.
 This evidence can be circumstantial in nature.

 2.14.
 The term “notice against trespass/persona-non-grata” refers to an individual who is no longer welcome on campus which may result in arrest for trespass.

-2.15. term “Hearing Officer” refers to a professional staff member of the judicial body authorized by the President of the College to administer the Student Code of Conduct and to impose sanctions upon students found to have violated the Code.
-The Hearing Officer may be any of the following:
+2.15.
+The term “convener” refers to a professional staff member or the judicial body authorized by the President of the College to administer the Student Conduct Code and to impose sanctions upon students found to have violated the Code.
+The convener may be any of the following: